Batty bats at 1:15AM

 The security system agent was asking whether to dispatch the authorities, but we soon realized that it wasn’t a motion detector in the house that triggered the alarm but rather our shipping building.
 Since the outside lights were now on and there was no exterior evidence of foul play, we suspected an alarm malfunction; Dianna stayed on the line while Bob did a perimeter check.
 There have been alarm breakdowns before over the past 10+ years but this was the only time it affected a single structure.

-The 72’ building used for processing orders has Dianna’s art studio and hat storage at one end, the bins and shipping line in the middle and the far end on the right houses box storage, packaging equipment and one of the bulb coolers.
+The 72’ building used for processing orders has Dianna’s art studio at one end, the bins and shipping line in the middle and the far end on the right houses box storage, packaging equipment and one of the bulb coolers.
 No windows were broken; no doors were open and Bob wondered if an animal was trapped inside because he could hear a slight “scratching sound” at the door near the keypad.
 Oh great, is “Edward” the neighbor cat, locked in and panicking?
 Or was it something bigger?
 In the middle of the night it’s easy to imagine everything from Coyotes, to Cougars to Bears – Oh my!

 Standing to the side, Bob gingerly unlocked and pushed open the door while quickly flipping on the bank of lights; circling overhead was a bat doing Figure 8’s near the motion detector – which had been the only source of light in the building.
 The poor confused thing immediately flew outside and Bob stepped inside to disarm the system.